“When you leave my cabin, William, please return to the village through the woods. Do not let anyone know where you’ve been.”

 “In all these weeks you have come to visit me, I have felt strongly for you, but always considered your feelings to be a young man in first love.”

 “Being in your presence makes my heart sing.
 You are no more than twenty years, and yet you have eased the ills of many of the village people and their children.”

 “Minor ailments are easily diagnosed and treated with natural remedies.”

 “If the elders insist on claiming you are a witch, they must hold a trial—”

 “Please, William.”
 She shook her head.
 “There can be no fair trial without evidence.”
 Kate paused and gazed among the trees surrounding her small cabin.
 “Go now through the woods, while it is yet light.”
 She watched as her only real friend disappeared among the trees.

 Kate answered the door to her simple dwelling.
 It was dusk, but a strange glow illuminated the area outside her cabin.

-“How can I—” The lovely young woman was unable to complete the question as she was pulled from her doorstep into a crowd of torch-bearing villagers.
+“How can I—” The lovely woman was unable to complete the question as she was pulled from her doorstep into a crowd of torch-bearing villagers.